-You’ll also find more local NBC, ABC and FOX stations than any other live TV streaming service.
-And Hulu has a growing number of regional sports channels like NBCSN.
+You will find more local NBC, ABC and FOX stations than any other live TV streaming service.
+And Hulu has a growing number of regional sports channels such as NBC Sports.

-Hulu + Live TV costs $69.99 per month and includes unlimited Cloud DVR.
+Hulu + Live TV costs $69.99 per month and includes unlimited DVR.

 Subscribers get more than just live TV channels to watch.
-You’ll also have full access to ESPN+, Disney+ and Hulu’s on-demand library.
-Look over the channel lineup for Hulu with Live TV and see what local channels and regional sports networks are offered in your area.
+You will have full access to ESPN+, Disney+ and Hulu’s on-demand library.
+Look over the channel lineup for Hulu Live TV and see what local channels and regional sports networks are offered in your area.

 You can use Philo on Apple TV, Roku, Amazon Fire TV Stick and Android TV devices such as Google Chromecast.